ProComp 7069 with DuraTracs

 ProComp 7069 with Goodyear Wrangler DuraTracs

-2018 Toyota 4Runner Off-Road (MGM) ProComp Wheels and DuraTrac Tires (Full Review)
+2018 Toyota 4Runner Off-Road ProComp Wheels and DuraTrac Tires (Full Review)

 This is one of many wheel/tire options when it comes to aftermarket option on our 5th Gen 4Runner.
-In another post, we covered the BFG KO2s with Fuel Vapor Wheels and another with the Toyo Open County with Fuel Anza Wheels.
+In another post, we covered the BFG KO2s and another with the Toyo Open County.
 Today, we will be talking about the ProComp 7069’s with the Goodyear Wrangler DuraTracs.
-All of these tire/wheel options are a great option for the 5th Gen 4Runner.
+All of these tire/wheel options are a great option.
 Both for on-road and off-road performance.

 Let’s jump in!